durrantlab/autogrow4/Docker/README.md

 priveledges (Window).

-The first time running AutoGrow4 with docker (or if docker images have been purged), will take a few minutes longer to install dependencies within the docker enviorment.
+The first time running AutoGrow4 with docker (or if docker images have been purged), will take a few minutes longer to install dependencies within the docker environment.

 Depending on the AutoGrow4 settings, processor speed/count...
 AutoGrow4 may complete within minutes or may take as long as multiple days.
 For this reason please make sure